YamilaTimmer/depmap-portal-data-visualizations/README.md

 ![Selecting the parameters](media/select_parameters.PNG)

-After selecting the parameters, the side bar can be collapsed to allow more space for the visualisation and datatable.
+After selecting the parameters, the sidebar can be collapsed to allow more space for the visualisation and data table.

 ## Generate Visualizations

 ![Generating visualisations](media/generate_visualisations.PNG)

-1. Select type of plot to generate in the tabs menu (options: barplot, boxplot/violinplot and heatmap)
+1. Select type of plot to generate in the tabs menu (options: barplot, boxplot/violin plot and heatmap)
 2. View the visualization in full screen by pressing the 'expand' button in the bottom right of the tab
 3. Further options can be selected, in the sidebar on the left, options differ per plot type
 4. The visualization can be resized by hovering over the edges of the plot and dragging the mouse